Find participants from all over Europe ready to share their experience with Focusing and Focusing applications, co-creating new European projects.

 Registration by email

-You may use the easy registration way of sending us an email at email@example.com.
-In that case please fill out at least the first of the following forms: Registration-Form, Focusing-Profile-Form
+If Self Registration is not possible, you may use the way of sending us an email to email@example.com.
+In that case please fill out at least the first of the following form (Member-Registration & Focusing-Profile & Consent Form): EFA-Member-registration-profil-consent-form-2018

 In case you need help for the registering process,